rbrisita/ezrknn-llm/README.md

 ```

 ## Test
-Run (assuming your on the folder where your `.rkllm` file is located):
+Run (assuming you are on the folder where your `.rkllm` file is located):

 ```bash
 rkllm qwen-chat-1_8B.rkllm # Or any other model you like